rancher/rke2-docs/docs/install/network_options.md

 :::caution
 The IPv6 addresses above are reserved for documentation/examples, and should not be used.
 It's advised to use ULA IPv6 addresses as defined in RFC [4193](https://www.rfc-editor.org/rfc/rfc4193.txt).
 Tips: Use a [ULA generator](https://cd34.com/rfc4193/).

-The cluster-cidr must have a netmask of /56, and the service-cidr must be /108 or smaller.
+The netmask for `service-cidr` must be /108 or smaller.
 :::

 Each CNI plugin requires a different configuration for dual-stack: